St Faith, Bacton

 See: www.blancheparry.com for more information.
 Or 'Mistress Blanche Queen Elizabeth I's Confidante' by Ruth E. Richardson, published Logaston Press 2007.
 'Blanche Parry & Queen Elizabeth I' superb pictures + book in a calendar format, a collectable to commemorate H.M. the Queen's Diamond Jubilee (available amazon.uk)

-SERVICES (We will be in vacancy from May 2017 and so the normal service pattern may be altered on account of availability of service leaders.)
+SERVICES Currently we are in a vacancy so the normal service pattern may be altered on account of availability of service leaders.

 Other than in December we have a service once a month at 11.15am on the 3rd Sunday (usually 1662 Communion, occasionally Matins).
-We have an 11.15am Communion on Easter Sunday and 10am Communion on Christmas Day (1662), with an evening carol service near Christmas (in 2017 it will be on Thurs 22 Dec at 7.30pm - tbc).
-The Harvest Festival followed by lunch will be on the 3rd Sunday of Sept or October 2017.
+We have an 11.15am Communion on Easter Sunday and 10am Communion on Christmas Day (1662), with an evening carol service near Christmas (in 2017 it will be on Thurs 21 Dec at 7.30pm ).
+The Harvest Festival followed by lunch will be on the 3rd Sunday of Sept or October 2018.

 We host occasionally the Group’s 5th Sunday Holy Communion Service.